 , which provides information regarding recommended technologies for the detection of a particular deterioration.
 The NDToolbox was created by SHRP 2 Renewal Project R06A, which has released SHRP 2 Report S2-R06A-RR-1: Nondestructive Testing to Identify Concrete Bridge Deck Deterioration

-that identifies nondestructive testing technologies for detecting and characterizing common forms of deterioration in concrete bridge decks.
+.
+That report identifies nondestructive testing technologies for detecting and characterizing common forms of deterioration in concrete bridge decks.

 An e-book version of this report is available for purchase at

-, which examines existing and emerging nondestructive evaluation (NDE) technologies and their current state of implementation to satisfy the NDE needs for highway renewal.
+, examines existing and emerging nondestructive evaluation (NDE) technologies and their current state of implementation to satisfy the NDE needs for highway renewal.

 using infrared (IR) and ground-penetrating radar (GPR) technology and includes suggestions related to the use of IR and GPR technology to improve pavement durability.